sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 As the content of the page is retrieved over a network connection, it is important to prepare for a scenario where data is unavailable due to e.g. a network issue.
-FTW uses fallback data if loading the Page Asset Data through the Asset Delivery API fails.
+The template uses fallback data if loading the Page Asset Data through the Asset Delivery API fails.
 Fallback pages are specified for page-level components and are included out of the box for the Landing page, Terms of Service page and Privacy Policy page.

 A fallback page is constructed similarly to how a dynamic content page is.
 It uses the PageBuilder component, but instead of dynamically